-Helena Bonham Carter might seem too big an actress to play the 14th Doctor, but the Harry Potter star could still be in the running, as she's been rumoured for the part in the past.
+Helena Bonham Carter might seem too big an actress to play the 14th Doctor, but the Harry Potter star could still be in the running, as she's been rumored for the part in the past.

-Recently, Piper Billie (who played companion Rose Tyler) denied she was returning to the show in a recent issue of Total Film, she said she would love Helena Bonham Carter to take the role.
+Earlier in the year, Piper Billie (who played companion Rose Tyler) denied she was returning to the show in a recent issue of Total Film, she said she would love Helena Bonham Carter to take the role.
 Of Helena, she said: "She's got that madcap energy — she's a ruddy powerhouse."

 Get the latest updates, reviews and unmissable series to watch and more!